bogdan-kulynych/riskcal/README.md

 #### Quickstart

 ##### Measuring the Exact f-DP / Trade-Off Curve for any DP Mechanism
-To measure the attack trade-off curve (equivalent to ROC) for DP-SGD, you can run
+To measure the attack trade-off curve (equivalent to attack's receiver-operating curve) for DP-SGD, you can run
 ```
 import riskcal
 import numpy as np